Tamil Nadu Legislative Assembly: Republic of India

 The 1957 elections were conducted for these 205 seats.
 In 1959, as result of The Andhra Pradesh and Madras (Alteration of Boundaries) Act 1959, one member from the Andhra Pradesh Legislative Assembly was allotted to Madras increasing its Legislative Assembly strength to 206.
 The 1962 elections were conducted for these 206 seats.
 In 1965, the elected strength of the assembly was increased to 234 by the Delimitation of Parliamentary and Assembly Constituencies Order, 1965.
 In addition to the 234, the assembly also has one nominated member representing the Anglo-Indian community.
 From 1965, the number of members has remained constant.
 In 1969, Madras State was renamed Tamil Nadu and subsequently the assembly came to be known as the "Tamil Nadu Legislative Assembly".
 The Legislative Council was abolished with effect from 1 November 1986 through an Act of Parliament titled as The Tamil Nadu Legislative Council (Abolition) Act, 1986.
 With the abolition of the council, the legislature became a unicameral body and remained so for the next 24 years.
 Of the fourteen assemblies that have been constituted so far, four (the sixth, seventh, ninth and tenth) have been dismissed by the Central Government using Article 356 of the Indian Constitution.

-This State Assembly is unique because, since 1991, the actual leader of the Official Opposition party, if he/she is an official member of the house will not attend the house proceedings.
+This State Assembly is unique because, since 1996, the actual leader of the official opposition party, though he or she is an official member of the house, has chosen mostly to sign the attendance register outside but not attend the house proceedings.
+M. Karunanidhi, J. Jayalalithaa, and Vijayakant conducted themselves in this manner, unless an extremely important situation happened.
+Once M. K. Stalin became the leader of the opposition in 2016, the leader of the opposition always came and participated fully in the House.
+Following the 2021 elections, the leader of the opposition Edappadi K. Palaniswami, also attended the house.